19 Best Pilot Watches For The Aviation Enthusiast

 What We Don’t Like

-First spotted back in the 1930s under the watchful eyes of Patek Philippe and Louis Cottier, the reference 1415 was released, resulting in the world's first World Time mechanism, and first ever Heure Universelle from Patek Philippe.
+First spotted back in the 1930s under the vigilant eyes of Patek Philippe and Louis Cottier, reference 1415 was released, resulting in the world's first World Time mechanism, and first ever Heure Universelle from Patek Philippe.

 Source - Patek Philippe

-Let’s skip just under 100 years to 2024, whereby Patek Philippe has rocked the horological world (again) with a thrilling interpretation of the Alarm Travel Time.
-You thought we were waxing lyrical about Cubitus!
+Let’s skip just under 100 years to 2024, whereby Patek Philippe rocked the horological world (again) with a thrilling interpretation of the Alarm Travel Time.

-Its average 42.2mm case diameter works well with the slender 11.6mm thickness.
-Of course, the 30 metres of water resistance is not great, but indicates that this rose gold timepiece is a prime model to flaunt from boardroom to date night.
+Measuring 42.2mm x 11.6mm, the 30 metres of water resistance is not great, but indicates that this rose gold timepiece is a prime model to flaunt from boardroom to date night.

 The sunburst finish promotes the beige-grey shade, serving to highlight the timekeeping functions.
 Be it the large Arabic numerals to the oversized sword shaped hands, they all have a thick coating of light green luminescence through their centre.